divya-123/MyNetflix-GPT/README.md

 -Added hard coded values to constants file
--Register and Configuration of API in TMDB, create an app and get access token -Get data from TMDB now playing movies list API
+-Register and Configuration of API in TMDB, create an app and get access token -Get data from TMDB now playing movies list API -Custom hook for NowPlaying Movies
+-CreateMovieSlice
+-Update Store with Movies data
+-Planning the MainContainer & SecondaryContainer -Fetch data for trailer video
+-Update store with trailer video data
+-Update store
+-Embedded the youtube video and autoplay and mute -Added tailwind classes to make Main Container good

 # Features
 - Login/Sign Up  Page